LivelyVideo/ApertureLive/PRIVACY.md

 CONTACT US

 If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact the Service Provider via email at support@livelyvideo.tv.

+---

+SUMMARY OF KEY POINTS

+For your convenience, here are the key points of our privacy policy:

+- We do not store your video content - it goes directly to platforms you choose
+- Face mask feature processes data on your device only - no facial data is stored or transmitted
+- We collect basic usage data to improve the app
+- Third-party platforms you broadcast to have their own privacy policies
+- You control what platforms you broadcast to by scanning their QR codes or following a deeplink
+- You can stop using the app at any time by uninstalling it